funcy2267/social-friends-graph/README.md

 You can run scanning **multiple times** for different users to make your database even larger.

 ### Limits
 Facebook may [temporarily restrict access](https://www.facebook.com/help/177066345680802) to viewing people's profiles if too many requests are made.
-To avoid this, you can use `--pause` to wait between scans or partially scan with `--limit` and `--fast`.
+To avoid this, you can use `--pause` to wait between scans or partially scan with `--limit`.

 ### Clear data
 To delete all collected data from database: